PerfectlySoft/Perfect-Local-Auth-PostgreSQL-Template/README.md

 #### / objects

 This directory is intended as the location for where you place your object classes and structs.
-Tere is also an `initializeObjects.swift` file for invoking setup functions in one convenient place.
+There is also an `initializeObjects.swift` file for invoking setup functions in one convenient place.

 #### / utility